Paymenter/Docs/docs/extensions/paypal.md

 ---
 title: PayPal
-description: Guide to configure PayPal as Payment Gateway extension
+description: Guide to configure PayPal as a Payment Gateway extension
 ---
 # PayPal

 _You don't have a PayPal business account OR want a easier install?
-Use PayPal IPN, you'll only need your email_
+Use PayPal IPN.
+All you need is your e-mail.

 ## Creating a application

-Head over to [PayPal developers](https://developer.paypal.com/dashboard/applications) and press "Create App"
+Head over to the [PayPal developer portal](https://developer.paypal.com/dashboard/applications) and press "Create App"

 ![Create App](/assets/images/extensions/paypal/create-app.png)